Automattic/jetpack/readme.txt

 * Release date: June 4, 2019
 * Release post: https://wp.me/p1moTy-jgZ

-**Major Enhancements**

-* This release introduces a new feature, Private Sites, a great option if you're still working on your site and aren't quite ready to show it off to the rest of the internet yet.

 **Enhancements**

 * About Page: remove submenu and add link to page in the footer of Jetpack's dashboard.